COVID -19 SYMPTOMS AND SUPPORTDURING A GLOBAL PANDEMIC

 How to Prevent the spread of COVID-19

-Is It safe To outside with COVID-19?
+Is It safe to go outside with COVID-19?

 • Avoid all non-essential trips in your community